The War Against Mosquito Bites and Other Household Pests: Protection, Prevention and Education

 Products That Protect: Insecticides and Repellents

 Our work starts with products that help families protect themselves.
 After inventing Raid® insecticide in 1955, SC Johnson was the first major marketer of a DEET repellent formula, OFF!®, in 1957.
 This brought mosquito protection to millions of families.
-Before that, most repellents contained ingredients like bear grease that didn’t smell very good and didn’t work very well.
-They also weren’t sold broadly.
+Before that, most repellents contained ingredients like bear grease that did not smell very good and did not work very well.
+They also were not sold broadly.

 Today, we market a wide variety of personal and area repellent products all over the world, formulated with ingredients like DEET or Picaridin, another effective active ingredient for repellents.
 (All repellents should be used carefully – be sure you always read labels carefully to select the right product and use it properly.)

 We also make products to kill, control and prevent pests in the home – such as cockroaches, ants, centipedes, spiders and more.
-We’re continuously improving our products to repel mosquitoes longer, kill pests faster, and help deter insects that may carry disease.
-We’re also working to bring the best value we can, at a price that’s affordable for those who need it.
+We are continuously improving our products to repel mosquitoes longer, kill pests faster and help deter insects that may carry disease.
+We are also working to bring the best value we can, at a price that is affordable for those who need it.

 Insect Science at the SC Johnson Institute of Insect Science for Family Health

-We’re able to do all this thanks to the SC Johnson Institute of Insect Science for Family Health.
-It’s one of the world’s largest private, urban entomology research centers, and is located near our global headquarters in Racine, Wisconsin.
+We are able to do all this thanks to the SC Johnson Institute of Insect Science for Family Health.
+It is one of the world’s largest private, urban entomology research centre, and is located near our global headquarters in Racine, Wisconsin.

 In 2013, we further expanded our research operations, opening a first-of-its-kind research facility in China.